xuchunyang/strptime.el/README.md

 # An Emacs dynamic module for `strptime(3)`

-Emacs proides `format-time-string` which is basically a wrapper of `strftime(3)`. `strptime(3)` is the converse of `strftime(3)`, however Emacs doesn't have a wrapper of it, hence this module.
+Emacs provides `format-time-string` which is basically a wrapper of `strftime(3)`. `strptime(3)` is the converse of `strftime(3)`, however Emacs doesn't have a wrapper of it, hence this module.